yaniv10501/web_project_3/README.md

 This is a project about traveling across the US, from Portland, ME. to Portland, OR.

-I made this website to display all the blocks and elements correctly on popular screen sizes with well planned layout and the @media rule.
+I made this website to display all the blocks and elements correctly on popular screen sizes with a well planned layout and the @media rule.

 ## Overview